NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

 .. warning::
    This assumption might not be true; in an actual analysis it would be advised to try and compare different normalization methods.

-Note that after normalisation, the data is housed in a GenomicRatioSet object; automatically running the steps we did manually to do an iniital quality control.
+Note that after normalisation, the data is housed in a GenomicRatioSet object; automatically running the steps we did manually to do an initial quality control.

 .. code-block:: r